kiranbakale/AMI-Readme/TECHNICAL_DESIGN.md

 All feature requests and issues should be considered against this principle.
 Quite often requests are better raised against GitLab itself.

 ## Design Principles

+### Focused Design

+The Toolkit is designed to deploy a _base_ GitLab environment based on the Reference Architectures and then provide various advanced features and / or hooks that users can opt into based on the requirements, not unlike Omnibus or Helm.

+This is very much by design and a core pillar of the Toolkit.
+Features should only be enabled by default where we're confident it applies to most users and doesn't add additional costs.
+Failure to do this will cause confusion and complaints.
+For example a change that may make sense for a SaaS environment doesn't for a Self Managed one.

+We also must maintain a high bar for any new features or additions.
+Provisioning and Configuration tools can get complicated fast, being pulled in _many_ directions quickly and fall into disrepair as the maintenance cost becomes too high.
+The Toolkit already touches on a [substantial amount of areas](#integrations-list) and every new feature is additional long term maintenance.

+Changes should only be considered when directly related to deploying GitLab at scale that can't be done in other existing Tools or Cloud Providers.
+Additionally the Toolkit shouldn't be working around or trying to make up for limitations in these other areas due to the high maintenance cost - These should be tackled directly in the dependent area.

+All changes must be strictly considered against the above.

 ### Simplicity